 When creating a disavow file, be aware that there is no guarantee that Google will complete your request and remove all of the selected bad links to your site.

-However, it is your job, as an SEO, to make it as simple and easy for Google to carry out your request and understand why you want them to disavow these links, whilst providing sufficient evidence and information that you have not solicited these links and justifying the reason for disavowing the bad or toxic backlinks.
+However, it is our job as SEOs to make it as simple and easy for Google to carry out and request and understand why we want them to disavow these links, whilst providing sufficient evidence and information that we have not solicited these links and justifying the reason for disavowing the bad or toxic backlinks.

 Features of a Disavow File

-Specify the domain of each of the bad websites you would like Google to disavow or the individual url of each bad backlink, that you were unable to remove yourself, one domain or URL per line.
+- Specify the domain of each bad website you would like Google to disavow or the individual url of each bad backlink, one domain or URL per line

-It helps to include the date of when you tried to contact the site owner and then update this date for each time you retry contacting the owner, just like in the following example:-
+- It helps to include the date of when you tried to contact the site owner and then update this date for each time you retry contacting the owner

 We also recommend adding a commented (line started with a # tag) link to the Google Doc with all your notes on preparing your disavow request, at the bottom of the file.

-Once you have reached out to the sites manually requesting the bad links to be removed and added all the links you deem to be bad or toxic to the disavow file that you weren’t able to get removed, it is time to submit your disavow file to Google for it to be assessed.
+Once you have added all the links you deem to be bad or toxic links and reached out to the sites manually requesting for the links to be removed, it is time to submit your disavow file to Google to be assessed.

 How to Submit your Disavow file:

-Having landed on this disavow tool page and noted the warning reminding you that this is a request and you should have made every effort to remove these links yourself, in the drop-down menu, select your website and click ‘disavow links’.
+- Having noted the warning reminding you that this is a request and you should have made every effort to remove these links yourself, in the drop-down menu select your website and click ‘disavow links’